kcartlidge/Newt/README.md

 Autogenerate a .Net (C#/EF Core) data project (class library with entities and data contexts) from a Postgres database.
 Also creates backup SQL and Graphviz `.dot` diagram source.

+If a Solution doesn't exist in the main folder then a new one is created.
+The Data and optional Web project are both added to it.
+*Existing Solution files are not updated.*

 - [View the changelog](./CHANGELOG.md)

 There are [pre-built executables](./builds) ready to run for Linux, Mac, and Windows.